 (4) The failure of a court to comply with subsection (3) does not invalidate a sentence.

+(4a) A court that sentences a person to imprisonment under section 205L(5)(e) may —

+(a) suspend the sentence upon the terms and conditions determined by the court; and

+(b) terminate a suspension made under paragraph (a).

 (5) A court, when sentencing a person to imprisonment under paragraph 205L(5)(e), may, if it considers it appropriate to do so, direct that the person be released upon the person entering into a bond described in subsection (6) after the person has served a specified part of the term of imprisonment.

 (6) A bond for the purposes of subsection (5) is a bond (with or without surety or security) that the person will be of good behaviour for a specified period of up to 2 years.